Flag Officer, West Africa

 The Flag Officer, West Africa (FOWA) was a military command of the British Royal Navy during the Second World War.
 It existed from 1942 to 1945.

 The Royal Navy's prior history in West Africa

 During the 19th century, the West Africa Squadron was created, primarily as an anti-slavery effort.
-Later the Cape of Good Hope Station, homeported at Simonstown, South Africa, merged with the West Coast of Africa Station to create the Cape of Good Hope and West Africa Station for the periods 1857-1865 and 1867-1920.
+Later the Cape of Good Hope Station at Simonstown, South Africa, merged with the West Coast of Africa Station to create the Cape of Good Hope and West Africa Station for the periods 1857–1865 and 1867–1920.